Social | Talent creativity

 Leadership training

-BSEMEA also values the impact that diverse teams bring to solving business challenges.
-To further support this, they created an internal Women’s leadership program called Women in Motion with the aim of improving Bridgestone‘s business results by leveraging gender diverse approaches to solve business issues.
-In 2024, 88 female employees participated in one of the nine cohorts, enhancing their leadership capabilities, building self-awareness, and learning new tools to support their professional development.
+Lastly, in 2025 the internal Women’s leadership program called Women in Motion was completed with the aim of improving Bridgestone‘s business results by leveraging gender diverse approaches to solve business issues.

 Activities for promoting culture change and enhancing engagement as a foundation